-The West Midlands Mantle of the Expert Network exists to support teachers and practitioners.
+The Mantle Network exists to support teachers and practitioners.
 It offers special events, projects in schools, and coaching and mentoring.
 Schools we have worked with include: Chilcote Primary; Penn Fields; New Invention Junior; Highters Heath Primary; George Dixon Academy; North Birmingham Academy; Calthorpe Academy; Al-Hijrah School.
 We have run Mantle of the Expert projects in a range of subject areas, including English, Maths, Science, History and PHSE.
 A number of our projects were created in collaboration with Dorothy Heathcote, who devised the Mantle system.
-The Network is led by an experienced team of teachers and practitioners, who all have recent CRB checks.
+The Network is led by an experienced team of teachers and practitioners, who all have recent DBS checks.

-Here are some recent Mantle projects by the West Midlands Network.
+Here are some recent projects by the Mantle Network.
 Click on each title for more details.

 How children from poor families in Victorian Birmingham were given the chance of a 'day out'

 A verse drama by David Calcutt, about the ancient origins of the city of Birmingham; performed by local school children.

 A schools project on the myths and legends associated with the Cherokee homeland

 A local history project with Professor Carl Chinn, looking at the story of the anti-slavery campaigner Joseph Sturge.